drivera123/LDRS500/assignments.md

 # Course Assignments

 The table below lists all of the possible assignments for this course.
-Assignments with \* are assignments of choice and you must **choose two** to complete.
+Assignments with \* are assignments of choice and you must **choose one** to complete.
 All other assignments listed are mandatory.

 ****